SaiG18/MRI-Scan-Classifier/README.md

 ## Usage

-You just need to make a "classifier" directory with a directory "data" inside it with all your images For example
+You just need to make a "classifier" directory with a directory "data" inside it with all your images.
 ```
  [any_path]/classifier/
  [any_path]/classifier/data